School Fees in Singapore: The Cost of Education for Your Child (2021)

 However, the total cost of investing in knowledge would look quite different in the 21st century.

-How much should a parent expect to pay for one child’s education journey from preschool all the way to university?
+How much should a parent expect to pay for one child’s education journey from preschool to university?

-We take a closer look at the true cost of education in Singapore in 2021, for both public (government schools, unless otherwise stated) and private schools (including international schools).
+We take a closer look at the average total cost of education in Singapore, for both public (government schools, unless otherwise stated) and private schools (including international schools).

 The Education System in Singapore